Gorgias logo

 Who should use email forwarding?

-For accounts with an Advanced or Enterprise Helpdesk subscriptions, automatic forwarding is required to connect your email to Gorgias.
+For accounts with Advanced or Enterprise Helpdesk subscriptions, automatic forwarding is required to connect your email to Gorgias.
 With higher volumes of email, automatic forwarding ensures reliable delivery of your messages and a better experience for you and your customers.

 • You have a support email address with a custom domain (@mycompany.com).
 Emails with common domains like @gmail.com and @outlook.com are not recommended.